stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/05_import_miniseed_data.md

 file extension
 : The file extension sets the search wildcards when scanning the waveform directory for data files.
 I'm using the default values **.msd, *.mseed*.

 Confirm the properties by clicking the 'OK' button.
-The *edit waveform directory* dialog will close and the waveform directory will appear in the *Edit the waveclient options* dialog.
+The *edit waveform directory* dialog closes and the waveform directory appears in the *Edit the waveclient options* dialog.

 {% include insert_image.html key="waveclient-options-with-waveform-directory" %}

-Finally I have added the description *"The default database client."*.
+Finally add the description *"The default database client."* for the waveclient.

 {% include insert_image.html key="waveclient-options-with-description" %}